Caulking and sealing are not exciting tasks for most of us. However, the old adage that an “ounce of prevention brings a pound of relief” rings true.

 - Ask a professional to do a blower door test that pressurizes the RV to identify external leaks.

-- Do a survey and catalog all locations having some form of sealant that are in place and carefully inspect all the seals and record the condition.
+- Do a survey and catalog all locations having some form of sealant that is in place and carefully inspect all the seals and record the condition.

 - Identify the type of seal and sealant used.